 Oscar’s Unplanned Rescue: A Commuter’s Tale

 Oscar was sitting in traffic on his way back from work.
 Often on long drives home, he wondered if it was worth the hour-long commute.
-He had frequently thought about asking Mildred if they could move closer to his place of work.
+He had often considered asking Mildred if they could move closer to his workplace.
 Whenever he was on the precipice of having the conversation, Mildred would mention a close friendship with a neighbor, how much she loved their backyard, or he would see his kids playing down the street with their friends.
 He knew she wouldn’t have been opposed to moving, but he, too, loved their neighborhood.
 So, he had made peace with these long commutes.
 They weren’t all bad.
 They provided an excellent opportunity to listen to audiobooks.
-He had explored topics such as political theory, American history, and the importance of composting, which all proved interesting.
-Today he was listening to kingship in the Middle Ages and how Henry 6 had not lived up to these expectations.
+He had explored topics such as political theory, American history, and the importance of composting, all of which proved interesting.
+Today, he was listening to Kingship in the Middle Ages and how Henry 6 had not lived up to these expectations.
 Just as they were starting to detail his lack of military prowess, he happened to look down at his gas gauge.
 He sighed.
 It was hovering too close to empty for his comfort.
-He saw a gas station coming up on his right and pulled into the station.
+He saw a gas station on his right and pulled in.

 Keeping the children focused on their school work the next day was difficult.
-The kitten was one distraction, but Wilbur was entirely of a different order.
-He spent the entire morning whining at the door while he lay down patiently waiting for someone to let him investigate what was on the other side.
-After many fruitless attempts, Mildred left the children to work on their school work and placed a baby gate that Wilbur couldn’t get over.
+The kitten was one distraction, but Wilbur was of a different order entirely.
+He spent the entire morning whining at the door while he lay patiently waiting for someone to let him investigate what was on the other side.
+After many fruitless attempts, Mildred left the children to work on their schoolwork and placed a baby gate that Wilbur couldn’t get over.
 The whining stopped, and he stared through the gate, tail wagging gently.
-Mildred was watching this unfold and had pulled a chair up to supervise the meet and greet.
+Mildred was watching this unfold and had pulled up a chair to supervise the meet-and-greet.
 What happened next stunned her.
 The kitten, meowing, climbed the gate and then sat looking up at Wilbur.
-Wilbur lay down, gently placed the kitten between his front paws, and began to lick the kitten.
+Wilbur lay down, gently placed the kitten between his front paws, and began licking it.
 For the rest of the day, the kitten followed Wilbur around.
 They took a nap together and even drank from the same water dish.
 By the end of the day, the kitten had been named Bond, since it looked like he was wearing a tuxedo.
 As she watched Wilbur and Bond sleep together, she wondered if they should really take him to the humane society.
 It was looking less and less likely.

 Leave a comment